-This section presents service expansion and enhancement opportunities beyond the CCJPA's FY 2020-21 and FY 2021-22 service plans and funding requirements.
+This section presents service expansion and enhancement opportunities beyond the CCJPA's FY 2022-23 and FY 2023-24 service plans and funding requirements.
 Planning for potential new services will require securing capital improvements, additional operating funds, and institutional agreements.
 The CCJPA CIP is fully aligned with the goals of the 2018 State Rail Plan, which includes integration of rail services (high speed rail, intercity and regional rail, and integrated express buses) and development of multimodal connection points across the State that allows for convenient and timed transfers between different transit services and modes.

-The 2018 State Rail Plan was developed by CalSTA and Caltrans DRMT to envision the passenger and freight rail network in California at a larger scale than previous versions of the State Rail Plan.
+The 2018 State Rail Plan was developed by CalSTA and Caltrans DRMT and envisions a larger scale passenger and freight rail network in California.
 The Plan incorporates not only the IPR services, but also the planning efforts for the California High Speed Rail system.
 The leadership by CalSTA, as expressed through the 2018 State Rail Plan, is advancing the concepts of State rail planning and has greatly influenced the funding awards CCJPA has received from Cap and Trade as well as under SB1.